NF1198/moria-timelapse/README.md

 For example, you can capture images from a camera at 15 fps, apply a filter period of 300 seconds (5 minutes) and save images every 60 seconds.
 The resulting images will have a virtual exposure time of 5 minutes.

+### Tips

+Filter results are limited by floating point rounding errors.
+Excessively high frame rates can result in an unstable image due to high gain in the image filter.
+Run moria with the `--verbose` option to reveal the gain used in the filter calculation.
+Gains of less than 20,000 should result in relativley stable filter operation.

 # Usage

 ```